Tenant assignment by VM-name regex or tags¶

 The plugin can resolve a NetBox tenancy.Tenant for newly-synced VMs by

-matching the VM name against a list of operator-defined regex patterns.
-The
+matching the VM name against a list of operator-defined regex patterns, or by

-feature is disabled by default; operators opt in globally and may
+default; operators opt in globally and may override the toggles on a

 Configuration¶